 The repository will be configured with a cipher type and key to demonstrate encryption.
-Encryption is always performed client-side even if the repository type (e.g. S3) supports encryption.
+Encryption is always performed client-side even if the repository type (e.g. S3 or other object store) supports encryption.

 It is important to use a long, random passphrase for the cipher key.
 A good way to generate one is to run: openssl rand -base64 48.